 Braces

-Braces are one of the most reliable and widely used treatments for a front teeth gap.
+Braces are one of the most reliable and widely used treatments for a front teeth gap in Vietnam.
 Orthodontic treatment works by applying gradual pressure to move the teeth into proper alignment, effectively closing the gap between front teeth over time.
 In many cases, a full set of braces is recommended because adjusting one tooth can impact the position of surrounding teeth.

 Traditional metal braces are highly effective for correcting complex front tooth spacing issues, although they are more noticeable and may cause temporary discomfort at the beginning.
 Ceramic braces provide a more aesthetic option for treating a front teeth gap, as their tooth-colored brackets blend naturally with the teeth.